leonp/leonp.github.io/work/index.md

 title: Work
 layout: default
 nav-weight: 1
+published: true
 ---

 ## Suffolk Libraries website

 I design, code and write for the [Suffolk Libraries website](https://www.suffolklibraries.co.uk).

-We prioritse speed and clear language over fancy graphics and animations, which means we can focus on making it easy for customers to complete their most important tasks.
+We prefer speed, clear language and logical navigation to fancy graphics and animations, which helps customers complete important tasks with minimum effort.

-Under the hood we use [Jekyll](http://jekyllrb.com), which generates a static site.
-Static sites simply serve <abbr title="HyoerText Markup Language">HTML</abbr> files to browsers.
-There's no database in the background, which means less moving parts, which means speed, security and reliability.
+We use [Jekyll](http://jekyllrb.com), a static site generator.
+Static sites simply serve <abbr title="HyperText Markup Language">HTML</abbr> files to browsers.
+There's no database in the background, which means less moving parts, more speed, more reliability and more security.

-Our website is _very_ fast.
-We regularly put it through the industry standard [Pingdom test](https://tools.pingdom.com/), where it scores 94/100, achieving an A Grade.
-Load times are often under half a second.
+We regularly put the site through the industry standard [Pingdom test](https://tools.pingdom.com/), where it scores 94/100, achieving an A Grade.
+Load times average under half a second.

 {% include figure.html alt="Screenshot of a Pingdom test" url="pingdom-screenshot.jpg" caption="The Suffolk Libraries website scores well in the Pingdom test" %}